 A 3.5 years follow-up project PKL Phase 3 had started 1 April 2012.

-Belgium, Czech Republic, Finland, France, Germany, Hungary, Japan, Republic of Korea, the Netherlands), Spain, Sweden, Switzerland, the United Kingdom and the United States
+Belgium, Czech Republic, Finland, France, Germany, Hungary, Japan, Korea, the Netherlands), Spain, Sweden, Switzerland, the United Kingdom and the United States

 Safety organisations, research laboratories and industry from fourteen countries are supporting the PKL project.
 On the German side, the project is supported by the utilities (VGB Power Tech Service GmbH), by the Gesellschaft für Anlagen- und Reaktorsicherheit (GRS) and by AREVA NP.